claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Rules of traffic
 	- Structure:
-		- Listeners: incoming traffic is evaluetad against listeners. check matches with the Port (ex port 443 or port 80)
+		- **Listeners**: incoming traffic is evaluetad against listeners. check matches with the Port (ex port 443 or port 80)
-		- Rules (only ALB): Listeners will then invoke rules to decide what to do with the traffic.
+		- **Rules (only ALB):** Listeners will then invoke rules to decide what to do with the traffic.
 Generally, the next step is to forward traffic to a Target Group
-		- Target Groups(not CLB): Are logical grouping of possible targets such as specific EC2 instances, IP addresses
+		- **Target Groups(not CLB):** Are logical grouping of possible targets such as specific EC2 instances, IP addresses
-		- **only for CLB traffic** is sent to the Listeners.
+		- **only for Classic Load Balancer traffic** is sent to the Listeners.
 When the port matches, it forwards the traffic to any EC2 instances that are registered to che Classic Load Balancer.
 CLB does not allow you to apply rules to listeners.
 ### Application Load Balancer:
 - ALB is designed to balance HTTP and HTTPS traffic.
 - It operate at **Layer 7 (OSI Model)**
 - It allows you to add routing rules to your listeners based on the HTTP Protocol
 - Supports WebSockets and HTTP for real time, bi-directional communications
 - **Security Groups can be attached to ALBs** to filters requests
-- **ACM** can be attached to listeners to server custom domains over SSL/TLS for HTTPS
+- **ACM** can be attached to listeners to server custom domains over **SSL/TLS** for HTTPS
 - **Use Cases:**
 	- Microservices and Containerized Applications
 	- E-commerce and Retail Websites